-The FCC also authorized eight mobile carriers to receive support under the AK Plan to improve and maintain mobile service in remote areas of Alaska.
+The AK Plan gives carriers a fixed amount of monthly support over 10 years (2017-2026) to offer both fixed and mobile voice and broadband service in high-cost areas.
+The FCC also authorized eight mobile carriers to receive support under the AK Plan to improve and maintain mobile service in remote areas of the state.

 Annual Filing Requirements

-Public Notice (DA 16-1425) – Authorized support for 13 rate-of-return Alaskan carriers
+Public Notice (DA 16-1425) – Authorizes support for 13 rate-of-return Alaskan carriers